cultuurnet/lamp-vagrant/README.md

 with user `vagrant`, password `vagrant`.
 You can re-use this user for extra databases you create.

+The directory `sites` on the host is an NFS synced folder to `/var/www/sites` in the box.
+Any websites you drop in there will be available in the box under that directory.
+You will need to add the correct information for extra Virtualhosts in Hiera (see below).

 # Usage

 There is 1 Apache Virtualhost configured (example.dev), and 1 MySQL database (example).